Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Materials and Methods

 Due to this imbalance in mammographic lesion segmentation, particularly for micro-structures occupying less than $1\%$ of the image area, the optimization function is a combination of Dice Score and \emph{Binary Cross-Entropy} (BCE)~\cite{taghanaki2019comboloss}.

 The \emph{Binary Cross-Entropy} is defined as:

-where $p_i$ and $g_i$ correspond to the pixel $i$ in the predicted mask and in the ground-truth, respectively.
-The term $(1 - g_i) ln(1 - p_i)$ is zero when the prediction is correct, thus it tends to penalize false-positives.
+where $p_i$ and $g_i$ correspond to the pixel $i$ in the predicted mask and in the ground truth, respectively.
+The term $(1 - g_i) \log(1 - p_i)$ is zero when the prediction is correct, thus it tends to penalize false-positives.

 The Dice score is widely used as a metric to evaluate the performance of a segmentation model, and this version will be explained in Sec.~\ref{secEvaluationMetrics}.
-A version of the Dice score as a loss function has been proposed, leveraging its power~\cite {milletari2016vnet}.
+A version of the squared Dice score as a loss function has been proposed, leveraging its power~\cite {milletari2016vnet}.
 Therefore, the $Dice_{Loss}$ is defined as:

-where $p_i$ and $g_i$ correspond to the pixel $i$ in the predicted mask and in the ground-truth, respectively, and $\epsilon$ is a stability factor to avoid division by 0, mainly when both $p$ and $g$ are empty.
+where $p_i$ and $g_i$ correspond to the pixel $i$ in the predicted mask and in the ground truth, respectively, and $\epsilon$ is a stability factor to avoid division by 0, mainly when both $p$ and $g$ are empty.

 Therefore, the \textit{Loss} function was defined as a combination of both $BCE_{Loss}$ (Eq.~\ref{eqBCELoss}) and $Dice_{Loss}$ (Eq.~\ref{eqDICELoss}):